 - Is all the information up to date?

-- Does your menu view well on desktop and on mobile devices?
+- Does your menu display well on desktop and on mobile devices?

-- Do you have a reservation system integration on your website for easy booking?
+- Do you have a reservation system integrated into your website for easy booking?

 - Are your images up to date?